Earning money doing virtual assistant jobs from home is an increasingly popular way people are…

 - How to find the virtual assistant niche that suits you best

 - What types of virtual assistant services you should offer

 - Establishing and growing an online presence for yourself

 Most students make their way through the material in a month or less.

-Q. What kind of results can people get from your online course?
+Q. What kind of results can people get from your online courses?

-Q. How does a freelance virtual assistant get clients?
+Q. How does a freelance VA get clients?

 A. We cover more than a half dozen prospecting methods in 30 Days or Less to Virtual Assistant Success but a few of our favorites are:

 Methods for finding and attracting high-quality clients haven’t changed much over the last decade, but really understanding what they are, which you’re best suited for and how to go about them in the right way are important.
 Luckily for our students, prospecting and building effective client relationships are kind of our specialty.